Master's Thesis Oral Defense

 All members of the defense committee must receive a copy of the candidate’s thesis at least two weeks prior to the scheduled defense.

-The defense is expected to be held with the student present in person at DU, unless emergency circumstances make it impossible for the student to be physically present.
-Permission to hold a defense with the student participating by conference call, webcast or other medium should be obtained by petitioning the Vice Provost for Research and Graduate Education.
+The defense is expected to be held with the student present in person at DU, unless extenuating circumstances make it impossible for the student to be physically present.
+Permission to hold a defense with the student participating by conference call, webcast or other medium should be obtained by petitioning the Senior Vice Provost for Research and Graduate Education.
 Petitions for faculty members to participate by conference call or other medium are not required.

-Scheduling and Verification of the Oral Defense
+Scheduling of the Oral Defense

 Conducting the Defense